-Compor ient Description (1) esc key Displays system information when pressed in combination with the fn key.
+Comp onent Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, the esc key, or other key.
-See Using the hot keys on page 14 (3) Windows key Opens the Start menu. •• NOTE: Pressing the Windows key again will close the Start menu.
-(4) Function keys Execute frequently used system functions in combination with the fn key.
-See Using the hot keys on page 14 .
-(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
-When num lk is pressed, the keypad can be used like an external numeric keypad.
-Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.
+See Using the hot keys on page 17 (3) •• Windows key Opens the Start menu. • NOTE: Pressing the Windows key again will close the Start menu.
+(4) Function keys Executes frequently used system functions when pressed in combination with the fn key.
+See Using the hot keys on page 17 (5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
+When num lk is on, the keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.
-(6) Windows application key Displays options for a selected object.
-(7) num lk key Turns the embedded numeric keypad on and off.
+(6) Ξ Windows application key Displays options for a selected object.
+(7) num lk num lk key Turns the embedded numeric keypad on and off when pressed in combination with the $\ensuremath{\text{fn}}$ key.

-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+Comp Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, the esc key, or other key.
-See Using the hot keys on page 14 (3) Windows key Opens the Start menu. • NOTE: Pressing the Windows key again will close the Start menu.
-(4) Function keys Execute frequently used system functions in combination with the fn key.
-See Using the hot keys on page 14 .
-(5) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+See Using the hot keys on page 17 (3) # Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
+(4) Function keys Executes frequently used system functions when pressed in combination with the fn key.
+See Using the hot keys on page 17 (5) num lk num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
 (6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard that enables you to add, subtract, and perform other numeric tasks.
 When num lk is on, the integrated keypad can be used like an external numeric keypad.